 One of our favorite things about traveling with them is the packaging.
 Lots of other brands are either in plastic bags or plastic jars– these come in a tin, perfect for travel and with there is no extra waste.

 A travel capsule wardrobe is a collection of compatible, multi-purpose, functional clothing.
 Ideally you will pack a week’s worth of clothing that you can wash mid-trip if you are on the road longer than seven days.
 Look for comfortable, wrinkle-free, lightweight staples that you can layer and dress up or down depending on the occasion.
 Choose a cohesive color palette and consider UPF clothing.
 Here are some of our favorites brands in our capsule wardrobes: Columbia, Eddie Bower, and Royal Robbins.

 The Best Sustainable Travel Gear: Food and Drinks

 Whether we are going on a road trip or boarding a plane, we always try to bring a reusable travel mug.
 They easily make the list of best sustainable travel gear because you can ditch all the disposable coffee cups.
 These mugs make it easy to hit the road first thing in the morning and they reduce waste.
 For our family of five we have about a dozen of these in the cupboard so we can grab them and go.
 Sticking with the same type makes it easy to always find a matching lid!

 Hydro Flask Water Bottle

-These are one of my favorite snacks, but the important thing when traveling is to have **some** kind of snacks with you!
+RXBARS are one of my favorite snacks, but the important thing when traveling is to have **some** kind of snacks with you!
 This is even more important when you are traveling with kids or in precarious weather conditions.
-The one known in travel is that there will be many unknowns, and you never know when you are going to get stuck on the runway, have trouble finding your lodgings, or get a flat tire.
+The one known in travel is that there will be many unknowns, and at some point all of us are going to get stuck on the runway, have trouble finding our lodgings, or get a flat tire.
 Keeping snacks in your bag will always be a good choice!